-\textit{Conclusions:} In this work we study the entanglement production of an initial product state using the SYK model, binary SYK (SYK$_{b}$) and spin SYK (SYK$_{s}$).
-The SYK$_{s}$ model shows slower entanglement growth rate than the other two which show identical behavior.
-We assert that this behavior is due to the local structure in the spin SYK model and numerically confirm this for small $N$ where this effect would not be significant.
-We also remark that, although eigenvalue correlation features of all these models closely follow the RMT prediction (with small deviations near the tail for the spin-SYK), their entanglement production rates do not match the RMT behavior (strictly speaking, the Gaussian RMT behavior).
-SYK and SYK$_b$ are closest to the RMT values but still show deviations, at least for the finite size systems considered.
-These results are some of the only differences from RMT found for the SYK model.
-The entanglement production rate can therefore serve as a sensitive probe highlighting differences between physical models and their associated RMT ensemble that ignore the fine-grained details of these models.
+\textit{Conclusions:} In this work we study and contrast the entanglement growth of an initial unentangled state evolved under the SYK model, binary SYK (SYK$_{b}$) and spin SYK (SYK$_{s}$).
+Using extensive numerical analysis we show that the SYK$_{s}$ model shows the slowest entanglement growth rate as compared to others, which show identical behavior.
+We assert that this behavior is due to the \emph{local structure} in the SYK$_s$ model.
+We then numerically confirm this assertion for small $N$ where this effect would not be significant and hence all the models show identical entanglement growth rates.
+We also remark that, although eigenvalue correlation features of all these models closely follow the RMT prediction (with small deviations near the tail for the spin-SYK), their entanglement production rates do not match the Gaussian RMT behavior.
+Though the production rates in SYK and SYK$_b$ are closest to the RMT values, they are always found to be slower, at least for the finite size systems considered.
+These results are some of the only differences from RMT found for the SYK model variants.
+The entanglement production rates can therefore serve as a sensitive dynamical probe, highlighting differences between physical models and their associated RMT ensemble that ignore the fine-grained details of these models.
 To study its effect on thermalization properties we also studied the autocorrelation function.
+We observe the characteristic, early time exponential decay and late time saturation behavior, typical for quantum chaotic systems, for all the variants.
 We find good agreement in the decay and saturation regimes, with small differences only near the transition regime and large $N(\geq 24)$.

-It is important to note that in holographic theories the butterfly velocity ($v_{B}$) that governs the rate of the growth of an operator under chaotic dynamics is related to the entanglement velocity ($v_{E}$),i.e. the rate at which the entanglement spreads \cite{Hartman:2013qma, Liu:2013iza, Liu:2013qca, Hosur:2015ylk} as $v_{E} \leq v_{B}$.
+It is important to note that in holographic theories the butterfly velocity ($v_{B}$) that governs the rate of the growth of an operator under chaotic dynamics is related to the entanglement velocity ($v_{E}$), i.e. the rate at which the entanglement spreads \cite{Hartman:2013qma, Liu:2013iza, Liu:2013qca, Hosur:2015ylk} as $v_{E} \leq v_{B}$.
 This further links the entangling rate to the properties of operator growth in the systems.
-Since locality played a major role in the entanglement production it will also be interesting to study other variants of the SYK model such as the recently introduced two-local modification \cite{Hanada:2025pis} within this framework.
+Since locality played a major role in the entanglement production, it will also be interesting to study other variants of the SYK model such as the recently introduced two-local modification \cite{Hanada:2025pis} within this framework.

 \emph{Acknowledgments:} Numerical computations were performed using the computational facilities of the Yukawa Institute for Theoretical Physics.
 TP acknowledges the partial support of the Yukawa Research Fellowship, supported by the Yukawa Memorial Foundation and JST CREST (Grant No. JPMJCR19T2).
 The work was partially supported by JST CREST (Grant No. JPMJCR24I2).
 M.~T. was partially supported by the Japan Society for the Promotion of Science (JSPS) Grants-in-Aid for Scientific Research (KAKENHI) Grants No. JP21H05185 and JP25K00925.